gem/oq-engine/doc/scenario-from-shakemap.md

 spatial_correlation = full, cross_correlation = no
 spatial_correlation = full, cross_correlation = yes

-`yes` means using the correlation matrix of the Silva Horspool paper;
+`yes` means using the correlation matrix of the Silva-Horspool paper;
 'no' mean using a unity correlation matrix; `full` means using a correlation matrix full of 1s in all positions.